 I like Free Software, consider the [Hacker] Jargon File as a world cultural heritage, the asr-manpages, Bruce Schneier Facts and xkcd make me smirk and I write this page in an editor that is older than me.

 When working with Linux or BSD, it becomes apparent pretty quickly that knowing the shell better can improve one's productivity in a great way.
 The Advanced bash Scripting page is a good introduction to command line programming with the most popular shell on UNIX.
 Heiner Steven's shelldorado.com is a good source for shell tips.

 I like smart algorithms like the ones described on Bit Twiddling Hacks or on the site of the excellent book Hacker's Delight.

 A very good English-German online dictionary is LEO.
 Another good dictionary/translator is Google translate.

 Some American universities used to publish online learning material, but unfortunately those pages are no longer available to the public.
-Fortunately other websites Russian Lessons and Russian for Free fill this gap quite nicely.
+Fortunately other websites Russian Lessons, Russian for Free and Russian with Max fill this gap quite nicely.
 A fun way to learn a foreign language is with Duolingo.
 The Reverso Russian-English Dictionary is a good online English-Russian dictionary.
 The horrors of Russian Grammar can be seen e.g. on Alphadictionary.